Learn More About Our Comprehensive Eye Care

 - Tamoxifen – taken for breast cancer treatment

-- Topamax (topiramate) – taken for a migraine and other conditions
+- Topamax (topiramate) – taken for migraines and other conditions

 - Gilenya (fingolimod) – taken for MS